zapacher/livery-contest/README.md

 ![example_17.jpg](imgs/example/example_17.jpg)
 ![example_18.jpg](imgs/example/example_18.jpg)

+---

 Copyright 2025 Toomas Park.
 All rights reserved.
-Screenshots in this project are free to use and are not subject to any specific licensing or restrictions.
+Screenshots in this repository are free to use and are not subject to any specific licensing or restrictions.